CSRD vs VSME: Which framework applies to you in 2026?

 What is CSRD?

-The CSRD is a directive that requires certain companies to report on how they impact the environment, and which climate and ESG risks may affect their business.
-Its full name is the Corporate Sustainability Reporting Directive, and it was introduced in 2021 to replace the (NFRD) Non-Financial Reporting Directive and extend reporting obligations to approx. 50,000 companies.
+The Corporate Sustainability Reporting Directive (CSRD) is a directive that requires certain companies to report on how they impact the environment, and which climate and ESG risks may affect their business.
+It was proposed in 2021 to replace the (NFRD) Non-Financial Reporting Directive and extend reporting obligations to companies that previously didn’t have to publish sustainability-related reports.

 What is VSME?